Frequently Asked Questions

 How is the Index funded?

-The 2022 Access to Medicine Index has been independently developed by the Access to Medicine Foundation, using funding by UK Foreign, Commonwealth, and Development Office, the Dutch Ministry of Foreign Affairs, Bill & Melinda Gates Foundation, Wellcome Trust and AXA Investment Managers.
+The 2022 Access to Medicine Index has been independently developed by the Access to Medicine Foundation, using funding from UK Foreign, Commonwealth, and Development Office, the Dutch Ministry of Foreign Affairs, Bill & Melinda Gates Foundation, the Leona M. and Harry B. Helmsley Charitable Trust, Wellcome Trust and AXA Investment Managers.
 The Foundation is an independent non-profit organisation.

 Why is access to medicine a global issue?